acacereswright/acacereswright.github.io/work.md

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present

-I have been working with the Computation and Equity (cUBe) Lab, which is directed by Dr. Kenneth Joseph.
+I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
 The primary focus of my research has been to develop tool for automatic stance detection using Large Language Models.
 A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

 Various aspects of our work will appear in the following conferences:

-* A paper to appear in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024.
+* A paper in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024.
 * An extended abstract and poster at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

 #### Member Service Representative, Lockport Family YMCA.
 September 2023 - May 2024